mickfuzz/phd4/_posts/thesis_chapters/tocs/methods_toc.md

     -   [Description of vignette part one](#description-of-vignette-part-one)
     -   [Vignette part two](#vignette-part-two)
+    -   [Impact of the drama process on reflection](#impact-of-the-drama-process-on-reflection)
-    -   [Impact of the drama on encouraging flexible design practices via missions](#impact-of-the-drama-on-encouraging-flexible-design-practices-via-missions)
+    -   [Impact of the drama on encouraging varied design practices via social and secret missions](#impact-of-the-drama-on-encouraging-varied-design-practices-via-social-and-secret-missions)
     -   [Observations on exploring documentation and accessing technical help within the drama frame](#observations-on-exploring-documentation-and-accessing-technical-help-within-the-drama-frame)